zcashe/cse15l-lab-reports/lab2.md

 ### Other relevant argument field values:

-Argument url of type URI, is the url we are changing and loading the page with.
+Argument url of type URI, which contains the url we are changing and loading the page with.
-Then there are many string arguments such as

 Then we have the empty chatString value, the string array parameters which will contain the split url query.